 As with all disciplines, employment opportunities for Mining Engineers vary with the performance of the world’s economies.
 However, as mining provides the first, and most fundamental, of the four essential ingredients of sustained economic growth – natural resources, technical progress, new investment and an expanding labour supply – it will, over the medium to long-term continue to offer significant employment opportunities and financially and intellectually rewarding careers.

-Authored by Prof. Peter Dowd, Executive Director of Mining Education Australia
+This article has been written by Prof. Peter Dowd, Executive Director of Mining Education Australia.